-Tool to assist businesses in calculating PTE for new (or existing projects) to determine if a construction approval or permit would be (would have been) required.
-It also contains a table for tracking and calculating a 12 month rolling total of actual abrasive media usage.
+Tool to assist businesses in calculating PTE for new (or existing projects) to determine if a construction approval or permit would be (or would have been) required.
+It also contains a table for tracking and calculating a 12-month rolling total of actual abrasive media usage.

 Tool to assist businesses in calculating the potential to emit air pollutants from a boiler or small furnace.
 Heat input capacity is entered in units of BTU/hour or horsepower.